Vietnam.vn - Nền tảng quảng bá Việt Nam

 Additionally, interested readers will now have easier access to the book, both in libraries and online, after limited access in 2015.

-This is the book has the most gruesome history among the roughly 20 million books in Harvard University's library.
+This is the book has the most gruesome history among the roughly 20 million volumes in Harvard University's library.
 The school admitted that its handling of the book had failed to meet "ethical standards," sometimes using an inappropriately "sensationalist tone" to promote it.

 Photo: Houghton Library/Harvard University